nathaneltitane/gutengrab/README.md

 ### Welcome to GutenGrab

-GutenGrab: the Gutendex API / Project Gutenberg Terminal Interface
+GutenGrab, the Gutendex API / Project Gutenberg Terminal Interface: access the project's book catalog via the Gutendex API, stright from your terminal emulator!

-This Bash script provides a command-line interface for accessing Project Gutenberg's book catalog via the Gutendex API.

 With GutenGrab, you can: